aglad-eng/glad_hs/README.md

 # glad_hs
-A docker-compose framework for a home server.
+A docker compose framework for a home server.
 The first part of the read me is explanations on chioces.
 Skip to ["Setup"](https://github.com/aglad-eng/glad_hs#setup) to see instructions on how to set up and run the server.

 Goals:
   - Primary: To show an example set up of a basic home server.
 Hopefully this will allow others looking to set up some refferences on how I did mine.